 Table 1-1.
-Industrial and Agricultural Measures Includedin Retention Study by Sector and Program Year
+Commercial Measures Includedin Retention Study by Program Year

 The data for accomplishing the study objectives were collected for a sample of facilities chosen from among customers who participated in SCE's EMHRP in 1993, 1994, 1996, and 1997.
 The 1995 program has not been included in the measure retention study because it involved only eight customers, and SCE's request to waiver the requirement to measure the impacts of that year was approved by the CPUC.
-The waiver is provided in Appendix C.
+A copy of the waiver is provided in Appendix C.

 This report has been prepared as part of the overall measure retention study.
-It is a sixth-year report on the retention of industrial and agricultural measures installed by customers under SCE's program.
+It is a ninth-year report on the retention of commercial measures installed by customers under SCE's program.